Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 4. **Appoint Security Champions:** Dev teams CAN appoint a security champion (see [{{site.TITLE_GENERAL_ROLES}}]({{site.URL_GENERAL_ROLES}})).

-5. **Ensure Security Know-How:** It MUST be ensured that everyone involved in the development process posess sufficient security knowledge for their particular role:
+5. **Ensure Security Know-How:** It MUST be ensured that everyone involved in the development process possesses sufficient security knowledge for their particular role:
     - **Security Onboarding:** New developers &  teams MUST receive a security onboarding.
     - **Security Training:** Role-specific security training or coaching SHOULD be provided to team members, including secure coding training for developers.